jahanzeb-git2022/omniroot-agent/README.md

 - Save changes directly to your files
 - Work with the AI to modify code

+### Settings

+Use the Settings tab to:
+- Configure the AI model (Huggingface, OpenAI, Anthropic, Google)
+- Set API keys for different providers
+- Adjust model parameters (temperature, max length, etc.)
+- View information about the application

 ## Example Workflows

 ### 1. Creating and Testing an Algorithm